 The response form comprises a user-focused problem statement, solution concept, roughorder-of-magnitude (ROM) effort and cost estimates and the partners.
+There is no word limit, but succinct information is encouraged.

-At monthly meetings on 10th July, 14th August and 11th September the EOCIS project management group will triage submitted ideas into the following categories:
+At decision meetings, the EOCIS project management group will triage submitted ideas into the following categories: